a-ahandani/remixpress/README.md

 ## Cloning / Forking

-- Feel free to take inspiration or copy the code directly!.
+- Feel free to take inspiration.
 - It is appreciated if you credit the author.